-Brooks Baker is a Past APPA President and the associate vice president for facilities at the University of Alabama, Birmingham, He can be reached at bbaker@fab.uab.edu. by Brooks H. Baker III
+Brooks Baker is a Past APPA

+President and the associate

+vice president for facilities at

+the University of Alabama,

+Birmingham.
+He can be reached

+at bbaker@fab.uab.edu.

 Angus bull looking down at me with a rather amused look on his face.
 Fortunately, he was one of our friendly bulls who normally behaved without malice, and I believe his question was "wanna play?"